 The Battalion was proudly involved in the Royal Wedding in April 2011 of Prince William and Kate Middleton providing the Royal Guard of Honour at Buckingham Palace with the remainder of the Battalion street lining the processional route on Horse Guards.

-The Battalion will not be restricted to just ceremonial duties for the two year period, as the duties are shared between at least two other Battalions allocated to ceremonial duties.
+The Battalion will not be restricted to just ceremonial duties for the two year period, as the duties are shared between at least one other Battalion allocated to ceremonial duties.
 In order to keep the Battalion fit and current on their military skills, it is normal for the Battalion to deploy on overseas exercises and operational tours whilst posted to London.

-Previously the Battalion deployed to the Balkans on a six-month operational tour from London and we have just returned from a second tour of Afghanistan.
-There have been numerous six-week exercises, the most recent being to Belize, Central America.
+Previously the Battalion deployed to the Balkans on a six-month operational tour from London as well as two tours of Afghanistan.
+There have been numerous six-week exercises, the most recent being to Belize, Central America, the Falkland Islands and Kenya in 2014.